What are the signs and symptoms of borderline diabetes?

 - Weight loss

 If you are concerned that you are experiencing symptoms of prediabetes, there are steps you can take for a healthier lifestyle.
 If you think you might be pre-diabetic, we recommend you make an appointment with your doctor to determine your diagnosis.
-At LloydsPharmacy, we do also offer a free in store diabetes screening service where a trained member of staff will test you for early signs of diabetes by checking your blood glucose levels.
+At LloydsPharmacy, we do also offer an in store diabetes screening service where a trained member of staff will test you for early signs of diabetes by checking your blood glucose levels.
 You may also be interested in the helpful advice and support we have put together online and in store, which includes more information on reducing your risk of type 2 diabetes.